-In the early of the past century, under the influence of western culture, Chinese modern intellectuals and scholars began to doubt the authenticity of the pre-Qin documents and to criticized traditional Chinese documents.
-They even wanted to adopt Wade–Giles romanization system to replace the Chinese characters.
-During the ten-year cultural revolution, pre-Qin documents were once locked down into the historical prison, and replace it with Marxism and socialism.
-However, today, it can be found that Wade–Giles romanization system eventually becomes what is called "Pinyin" for today, a useful assistant tool for Chinese character.
-The western Marxism-socialism now becomes what so-called the "Chinese-Style-Socialism" is.
-As a matter of fact, the inner core of the original Marxism socialism has already been assimilated and shifted to the core value of pre-Qin documents, even though they keep criticizing pre-China documents.
+In the early part of the past century, under the influence of Western culture, Chinese modern intellectuals and scholars began to doubt the authenticity of the pre-Qin documents and to criticized traditional Chinese documents.
+They even wanted to adopt the Wade–Giles Romanization system to replace the Chinese characters.
+During the ten-year cultural revolution, pre-Qin documents were once locked down into an historical prison, and replaced with Marxism and socialism.
+However, today, it can be found that the Wade–Giles Romanization system eventually became what is called "Pinyin" for today, a useful assistant tool for Chinese characters.
+The Western Marxism-socialism became the so-called the "Chinese-Style-Socialism."
+As a matter of fact, the inner core of the original Marxism socialism has already been assimilated and shifted away from? the core value of pre-Qin documents, even though they keep criticizing pre-China documents.

 After the Tiananmen Square Massacre in June 1989, many have become quite open toward Christianity.
 "Many reports have indicated that there was a so-called 'Christianity Fever' among the intellectuals after the Tiananmen Square Massacre."[2]
 However, before the fever was over, as early as in 1995, pastor Chuang began to find that the "Culture-Christians" already emerged among Chinese intellectuals.
-The so-called "Culture-Christian" essentially is the assimilated Chinese-Style-Christians, even though they deny the allegation that they seek to "save China with Christianity."[3]
+The so-called "Culture-Christian" essentially is the assimilated Chinese-style-Christians, even though they deny the allegation that they seek to "save China with Christianity."[3]

 In recent years, the Chinese governmental sponsored study of Christianity began to thrive.
-Many thesis and papers are founded and accomplished in the School of Central Committee of the Communist Party (SCCCP).
-For example, "Comparison between KongZi and Jesus on Wealthview" (2019) [4] "Study on Chinese Christian Socialism and Latin American Liberation Theology" (2017) [5] , etc. There are more and more signs to show that among Chinese empire rulers, there will be a "Chinese-Style-Constantine."
+Many theses and papers are founded and accomplished in the School of Central Committee of the Communist Party (SCCCP).
+For example, "Comparison between KongZi and Jesus on Wealthview" (2019) [4] "Study on Chinese Christian Socialism and Latin American Liberation Theology," (2017), etc.[5] There are more and more signs to show that among Chinese empire rulers, there will be a "Chinese-style-Constantine."
 On the one hand, since Chinese Christians are strictly not allowed to preach in public, some warm-hearted Christians greatly count on the government to change.
-On the other hand, the advanced technology has helped the ruler to quickly know what its people are thinking in mind, in order to grip the power permanently, they are willing to do anything as long as they are stable.
-How much Chinese-Style-Constantine can benefit to the missionary is yet unknown.
+On the other hand, the advanced technology has helped the ruler to quickly know what the people are thinking in mind, and in order to grip the power permanently, they are willing to do anything as long as they are stable.
+How much Chinese-style-Constantines can benefit to the missionary is yet unknown.

 Seldom people notice that as its economics keeps growing in the world, its core value of pre-China is also spreading into every corner of the world.
 A secret way is not through the official spy but through the Chinese style food.
 Many Chinese people, including rulers, citizens and Christians, believe that it is a great universal truth that "people take food as heaven." (民以食为天)—an idea from pre-China but preserved in ShiJi 史记 in about the first century BC.

 It is a kind of Chinese tradition among Chinese intellectuals to believe that to quote words from pre-China documents can strengthen the power of his speech.
 Among the most famous three papers (老三篇) of Mao ZeDong (1893-1976), one of them is titled as YuGonYiShan 愚公移山, which is the words directly copied from LieZi 列子 in pre-China documents.
-In the Chinese Christian church and community, it is estimated that about one third to a half of the pastors directly or indirectly ever quote words from pre-China documents to support their preach to win the audience.
+In the Chinese Christian Church and community, it is estimated that about one third to a half of the pastors directly or indirectly ever quote words from pre-China documents to support their preaching and to win the audience.